jundalisay/sp/content/en/research/smith/wealth-of-nations/book-4/chapter-5k.md

 As the freedom of the inland trade is the best palliative of a dearth and the most effectual preventative of a famine, so is the freedom of the exportation and importation among the states of a great continent.

-    One part of the continent will be less exposed to calamities= the larger the continent
+One part of the continent will be less exposed to calamities:
+- the larger the continent
-        the easier the land and water communication through it The scarcity of one country would be relieved by the plenty of another.
+- the easier the land and water communication through it

+The scarcity of one country would be relieved by the plenty of another.

 But very few countries have entirely adopted this liberal system.

 The freedom of the wheat trade is almost everywhere restrained.

 In many countries it is confined by absurd regulations that frequently aggravate a dearth into a famine.
-        The wheat demand of such countries might become so great and urgent that a small nearby state, which was also under a dearth, would not be able to supply them without exposing itself to famine.
+- The wheat demand of such countries might become so great and urgent that a small nearby state, which was also under a dearth, would not be able to supply them without exposing itself to famine.
-        One country's very bad policy might render it dangerous to establish what would otherwise be the best policy in another country.
+- One country's very bad policy might render it dangerous to establish what would otherwise be the best policy in another country.

 The unlimited freedom of exportation would be much less dangerous in great states where the growth is much greater.
-    Its supply could seldom be much affected by any amount of exported wheat.
+- Its supply could seldom be much affected by any amount of exported wheat.

 In a Swiss canton, or in some little Italian states, it may be necessary to restrain wheat exportation.

 In big countries such as France or England, export restraints can rarely be necessary.

 To hinder the farmer from sending his goods at all times to the best market is to sacrifice justice for public utility or some state reasons.

 This legislative authority should be exercised and pardoned only during the most urgent necessity.

 The price at which wheat exportation is prohibited should always be a very high price.